Shadows in Bronze: Plot summary

 At the end of June, Falco travels to the Bay of Neapolis.
 This time he is travelling in the company of his friend, Petronius, and Petronius' family, as well as his own nephew, Larius.
 This "holiday" is in fact a cover for Falco trying to track down Aufidius Crispus, a senator who had also been implicated in the plot.
 His plan is to masquerade as a plumber in the company of his nephew.
 In that guise they travel around various country estates.

-One estate that they visit is that of Caprenius Marcellus.
-There they run once more into Helena Justina.
-She is visiting her father-in-law.
+One estate they visit is that of Caprenius Marcellus, where they meet Helena Justina, who is visiting her father-in-law.

 Due to the amorous nature of their ox, Nero, Falco and Larius are arrested in Herculaneum.
-They are taken to see the local magistrate, Aemilius Rufus.
+They are taken to see the magistrate, Aemilius Rufus.
 There they again meet Helena, as well as her friend, Rufus' sister.
 Falco becomes a harp tutor to the sister.

-Falco manages to track down Aufidius Crispus at the Villa Poppaea, where the senator is hosting a sumptuous banquet in order to gain support for his future political moves.
+Falco tracks down Aufidius Crispus at the Villa Poppaea, where the senator is hosting a banquet to gain support for his political moves.
 On their return they once again find traces of Barnabas, but the freedman has vanished.

-After several days, Falco catches up with him, only to discover that "Barnabas" is in fact Atius Pertinax, the ex-husband of Helena Justina, believed dead.
+After several days, Falco catches up with him, only to discover that "Barnabas" is Atius Pertinax, the ex-husband of Helena Justina, believed dead.
 It is made clear that Marcellus expects to re-marry his ex-wife.
 Pertinax and Crispus flee Imperial questioning on Crispus' yacht, but Crispus is killed when the yacht is rammed by a trireme under the authority of Rufus.
-Pertinax escapes, returning to Rome and attempting to force Helena Justina to remarry him in order to regain his money.
+Pertinax escapes, returning to Rome and attempting to force Helena Justina to remarry him to regain his money.
 He is tricked and is finally killed by Falco.